bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

    - **Community Engagement**: Engage with commuters and local communities at these stations to gather additional insights that may not be captured in the data.
 This can provide a more holistic understanding of the issues and help tailor interventions to the specific needs of these areas.

 3. **Proactive Maintenance Strategies**:
    - **Predictive Maintenance Enhancement**: The trend of increasing fault detection with fewer breakdowns suggests that predictive maintenance strategies are already yielding benefits.
 To build on this success, MRT operations should consider further refining these strategies by focusing on the periods and locations where faults are more likely to occur.
-For example, intensifying predictive maintenance efforts during the times when "signal faults" are more likely to be discussed can help prevent these issues from escalating into service disruptions.
+For example, intensifying predictive maintenance efforts during the times when "signal faults" are more likely to appear as topics can help prevent these issues from escalating into service disruptions.

    - **Fault Analysis and Resolution**: Systematically analyze the detected faults to understand their root causes and develop targeted resolution strategies.
 This approach can help reduce the likelihood of faults recurring and improve overall system reliability.